Altronic-LLC/Altronic-Public-Files/ACM4000_Releases/Final/acm-core-1.0.1/Readme.md

 > **⚠️ Important:** Starting with this release releases, USB update packages will use the new naming convention: `acm-core-X.X.X` instead of `mdi-X.X.X`.
 This change reflects the expanded scope of the ACM platform beyond just the MDI interface - with the integration of FUXA, Expanded Communications, and ACI Server packages, the system now encompasses a comprehensive control and monitoring solution where the MDI is just one component of the broader ACM ecosystem.

 #### Bug Fixes:
+- **New ACMErcm File Transfer:** Fixed an issue that causes production provisioned ACM's to be unable to recieve files from the DE-4000 such as eRCM license files.
+- **New ACM Real Time Clock:** Fixed an issue where the Real Time Clock on the ACM-4000 was not updated to the DE-4000's time when using a New ACM.
+This caused odd issues due to timing out of sync.
+- **Main Device Custom URL:** Fixed an issue where if an invalid URL is placed as the custom URL the UI would not load on the ACM any longer.
+If an invalid URL is now placed in the Custom URL Field, it will now revert to the Default(DE-4000).
+- **Ethernet Ip Validation:** Enhanced Validation for Ethernet Ip addresses to ensure 2 IP's or ports are not on the same subnet.
+- **Writing to a Modbus RTU device over Modbus TCP:** Fixed an intermittant issue that caused Modbus TCP writes to the slave server to a Modbus RTU device to fail.
+- **ACM-4000 Datalogging:** Fixed an issue where if you were to update the ACM-4000, if there is no SD card it would log data to the CM4.
+- **ACM-4000 Network Configuration:** Fixed an intermittant issue that caused network saves to fail until the ACM-4000 was power cycled. s

 #### New Features: